Preparing for transplant surgery for liver cancer

 Your nurse also checks your temperature, blood pressure, pulse and breathing rate.

-Overnight you may have medicines, fluids, or blood products through a drip in preparation for the operation.
-You have surgery as soon as the donor liver is available.
+You may have medicines, fluids, or blood products through a drip in preparation for the operation.
+Your nurse will tell you when you should stop eating and drinking.

 Before your operation you might be able to visit the intensive care unit so you know what to expect straight after your operation.